pancsta/asyncmachine-go/FAQ.md

 ## What does "clock-based" mean?

 Each state has a counter of activations & deactivations, and all state counters create "machine time".
-It's a logical clock.
+These are logical clocks.
+The queue is also counted.

 ## What's the difference between states and events?